colygon/glean-devrel/docs/gleeees-prd.md

 #### Step 4: Auto-Connect
 ```
-Warp automatically opens new tab with SSH connection:
+Glean automatically opens new tab with SSH connection:

 ┌─────────────────────────────────────────────────┐
-│ ⚡ my-python-env (Warplet) | AWS us-west-2     │
+│ ⚡ my-python-env (Gleeee) | AWS us-west-2     │
 ├─────────────────────────────────────────────────┤
 │                                                 │
-│ ubuntu@warplet:~/workspace$ █                   │
+│ ubuntu@gleeee:~/workspace$ █                   │
 │                                                 │
-│ 🎉 Connected to Warplet!                        │
+│ 🎉 Connected to Gleeee!                        │
-│ All Warp features are active.                   │
+│ All Glean features are active.                   │
 │ Auto-destroy in 2 hours.                        │
 │                                                 │
 └─────────────────────────────────────────────────┘